Wisconsin Girls Basketball Prep Poll

-Others receiving votes: South Milwaukee 2, Waterford 2, Reedsburg Area 1, Luxemburg-Casco 1.
+Others receiving votes: Waterford 4, Rhinelander 2, South Milwaukee 1, Hortonville 1, Reedsburg Area 1.

-Others receiving votes: Kettle Moraine Lutheran 4, Wrightstown 2, Martin Luther 2.
+Others receiving votes: Arcadia 4, Freedom 4, Platteville 3, Prescott 2, Martin Luther 1.

 More from Star Tribune